bubbleboy14/cantools/README.md

 # Front (JS Library)

+## CT.Drop
+### Import line: 'CT.require("CT.Drop");'
+This class makes a drop-down menu, and can be subclassed into things like the CT.autocomplete classes.

 ## CT.Pager
 ### Import line: 'CT.require("CT.Pager");'
 This class is used to generate a pager, which is a self-refilling DOM element.